Masterminds/VCSTestRepo/README.md

 # VCSTestRepo
-A repo for vcs package testing
+This repo is used for VCS testing purposes.